rustyio/dasht/README.md

 ## Tiles

+Metrics can be published by placing tiles on a dashboard.
 Dasht comes with a handful of tile types.

 All tiles respond to the following options:

 + `:title` - The title of the tile.
 + `:resolution` - The resolution of the tile.
 Defaults to the board or instance default.
 If none specified, defaults to 60, meaning that it will load data for the last minute.